josdem/jmetadata/README.md

 Apply Button: When the results from MusicBrainz and LastFM are visible in the description table you are able to apply that changes to your audio files, then JMetadata will change those rows with an updated label.

-You are able to do a double click in some row and manually enter custom metadata, that changes will apply to audio files as well.
+You are able to do double-click in some row and manually enter custom metadata, that changes will apply to audio files as well.

-Send Button: Sends ALL tracks metadata as playcounts to your last.fm account.
+Send Button: Sends ALL tracks metadata as play-count to your last.fm account.
 There is no need to login in your last.fm account for using complete metadata functionality.

 Export Button: Sends ALL metadata to files (cover art and text file) in a selected directory.